weward/nuxt-chat/README.md

 # nuxt-chat
-A smart chat web app as a SaaS with subscription.
+A smart chat web app SaaS with subscription feature.
 Generates embeddable code for integration to any websites or web apps.
 Made with Laravel and Vue (Nuxt).

 ## Build Setup